 IAS, the IDS AeroDB Suite, lies at the heart of IDS’s Aeronautical Information Management solution and provides a powerful infrastructure for structured static and dynamic aeronautical data management, translation and distribution.
 This is joined by CRONOS, which is dedicated to dynamic aeronautical data management and enables the transition from AIS to AIM.
 ICE and WePub provide rule driven, automated solutions to the publication of aeronautical charts and aeronautical publications including Integrated Aeronautical Information Packages (IAIPs) respectively.
-Data workflow, from initial data submission, via data input into the database and then to final publication or use, is managed by PLX, a web-based IDS solution for aeronautical data workflow management.
-Finally, A-BMS enables providers of air navigation services (ANS) with an evidence-based solution for managing their ANS revenue collection operations.
+Data workflow, from initial data submission, via data input into the database and then to final publication or use, is managed by PLX, a web-based IDS solution for aeronautical data and task workflow management.
+Finally, A-RMS enables providers of air navigation services (ANS) with an evidence-based solution for managing their ANS revenue collection operations.

 ANSPs, airports, air forces and meteorological services all need to be able to share information with each other quickly and reliably.
 To do this, ICAO introduced AMHS (or ATSMHS – Air Traffic Service Message Handling System), which allows data such as flight plans, meteorological data and NOTAMs to be transmitted at high data rates between ground-ground users.